Saint Lucy's Day: United States

 The celebration of St. Lucy's Day is popular among Scandinavian Americans, and is practiced in many different contexts, including (but not limited to) parties, at home, in churches, and through organizations across the country.
 Continuing to uphold this ritual helps people keep ties with the Scandinavian countries.

 In the Evangelical Lutheran Church in America (ELCA), which is the successor denomination to hundreds of Scandinavian and German Lutheran congregations, St. Lucy is treated as a commemoration on 13 December, in which red vestments are worn.
 Usually, the Sunday in Advent closest to 13 December is set aside for St. Lucy, in which the traditional Scandinavian procession is observed.

-The public St. Lucy celebration in Lindsborg, Kansas is a way to display the town's Swedish heritage, and serves as a rallying point for the community.
+The public St. Lucy celebration in Lindsborg, Kansas, is a way to display the town's Swedish heritage, and serves as a rallying point for the community.
 It also brings visitors to the town, which benefits the town financially.

 Since 1979, Hutto, Texas, has held a St. Lucy celebration for their town at the Lutheran church.
 Every year a Lucy is picked from the congregation.
 The procession then walks around the church, sings the traditional St. Lucy song, and serves the traditional saffron buns and ginger cookies.

 Gustavus Adolphus College, as a school founded by Swedish immigrants, has celebrated the Festival of Saint Lucy annually since 1941.
 Six sophomore women are chosen to be a part of the Court of St. Lucy.
 The women are chosen by their peers honoring the qualities of the legendary Lucy.
-In an effort to keep the tradition relevant to today, the selection process changed in 2011 to be more based upon qualities of the legendary Lucy that can be universally celebrated.
-The selection of the court and Lucy is a two step process.
+In an effort to keep the tradition relevant to today, the selection process changed in 2011 was modified.
 First, the campus community is invited to submit nominations of any sophomore woman who exemplifies the qualities of courageous leadership, service to others, strength of character, and compassion and therefore is a light to others.
 These women do not have to have a Swedish connection or the ability to sing (since the court goes caroling in the early morning).
 Sophomore women then vote who should be on the court.
 The highest three nominees are included.
 Then the Guild of St. Lucy, a senior honors society, reviews the remaining nominations and selects up to three more women to serve on the court with the goal of having the court be representative of the sophomore class.